semgrep/semgrep/docs/experimental.md

 ## Equivalences

-Experimental support for equivalences is available in semgrep.
-Equivalences will define code patterns which semgrep should consider equivalent.
+Experimental support for equivalences is available in Semgrep.
+Equivalences will define code patterns which Semgrep should consider equivalent.
 For example, you may wish to define the commutative property for the plus operator:

 ```
 $X + $Y <==> $Y + $X